Gyeonggi Academy of Foreign Languages: Alma mater song

 The schools alma mater song was written by the chairman of the Daekyo Education Foundation Young-jung Kang, where most of the lyrics are in Korean, but few phrases in English.

 School symbols

 The school chaplain of GAFL is the Zelkova serrate, which was chosen for its characteristics of an often used a shading plant in Korea.
 This was to symbolise the purpose of the schools value; educating the youth as the servant of the people.

 Along with Zelkova, the flower was a Camellia lutchuensis, a symbol of strength as the Camellia endures the winters, and the floriography in Korea being humble heart, to symbolise the students of their strength endure through hard times, yet remembering the value of humbleness.

 The school bird is a Phoenix (mythology), or 봉황 in Korean.
 To symbolise the everlasting sprit of the school.
 Because of this, the school board of parent donate a pair of Peafowl, which was kept within the school campus.
-Phoenix is discoverable in the coat of arms of the school and through out the school logos and etc.
+Phoenix is discoverable in the coat of arms of the school and throughout the school logos etc.